 M2005.2 Prohibited locations.
 Fuel-fired water heaters shall not be installed in a room used as a storage closet.
 Water heaters located in a bedroom or bathroom shall be installed in a sealed enclosure so that combustion air will not be taken from the living space.
 Access to such enclosure may be from the bedroom or bathroom when through a solid door, weather-stripped in accordance with the exterior door air leakage requirements of the International Energy Conservation Code and equipped with an approved self-closing device.
-Installation of direct-vent water heaters within an enclosure is not required
+Installation of direct-vent water heaters within an enclosure is not required.

-(Reason: Corresponds with the provisions of IFGC Section 303, exception #5.)
+(Reason: Corresponds with the provisions of IFGC Section 303.3, exception #5.)

-Section G2408.3 (305.5); delete.
+Section G2408.3 (305.5)Private Garages; delete this section in its entirety.